dat-ecosystem/dat/docs/api.md

 * `start` (defaults to the beginning of the possible keyspace) - key to start iterating from
 * `end` (defaults to the end of the possible keyspace) - key to stop iterating at
 * `limit` (default unlimited) - how many rows to return before stopping
-* `keys` (default `true`) - if false you won't get JS objects with k/v pairs but rather only the raw columnized values from the data store

 Note: not all options from `levelup.createReadStream` are supported at this time